The Discernment Compass

 👉 Discernment matures in relationship

-Step 6 — 🔄 Convergence (Listening for Alignment)
+Step 6 🔄 Convergence —Listening for Alignment

-Where do the four directions begin to agree?
+Where do the four directions begin to coalesce and agree?
+Is there a direction where:

 Wisdom aligns